Asia

 I really liked how the light penetrated through the gaps in the canyon's top.

 The small yet charming waterfall at the end of the 2 km / 1.2 m hike.
-You can't make beyond this point unless you have ropes and a good harness.
+You can't make it beyond this point unless you have ropes and a good harness.

 My other posts from the Trip to Turkey